 “If you are going to be dumb, you got to be tough!” — Tough Mudder slogan

 Anything that customers/colleagues would find surprising about you?

 I like winter!
 Not many people would say the same, but, nothing is as adventurous as trudging through the snow with a frozen beard on your face.

 Speaking of winter, I hear you enjoy something called “winter kayaking”.
 How did you get started in that and what makes it worth braving the elements?

 I started winter kayaking a few years ago.
 It sounds like a horrible and cold idea, I know.
 My friends and I wanted to get kayaks and they went on sale in the middle of winter.
-So, we bought them, and when you buy something you want to try it out as soon as possible--however, it was the middle of winter.
+So, we bought them, and when you buy something you want to try it out as soon as possible–however, it was the middle of winter.
 So, we decided to head out on the river while it was well below freezing.
-After struggling to get into the kayaks without tripping into the water, we finally got on the river and started heading up stream.
+After struggling to get into the kayaks without tripping into the water, we finally got on the river and started heading upstream.
 It wasn’t long before we found a part of the river that had a thin layer of ice over the surface.
-As our boats passed on the ice, it broke and floated away.
-Then there were the thicker part of ice.
-We charged it with our kayaking taking turns ramming the “ice bridge” until it would break and float down stream.
+As our boats passed on the ice, they broke and floated away.
+Then there was the thicker part of the ice.
+We charged it with our kayaking taking turns to ram the “ice bridge” until it would break and float downstream.
 On the colder days, icicles would form on my beard and any water that you splashed on your kayak would crystallize almost immediately into ice.